stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 quickly forget everything about it if you haven't been using it for a while 😣

 ## Why Broccoli or JSON:API

-Anyone who has been following Ember for any reasonable amount of time knows that Ember Data likes to speak JSON:API natively, and if your backend already speaks JSON:API and follows the spec you are essentially ready to go!
-If you have ever needed to translate a hand-rolled, bespoke API's endpoints to speak with Ember Data you know that it is essentially just a process of translating things into JSON:API in Javascript before it goes into Ember Data.
+Anyone who has been following Ember for any reasonable amount of time knows that Ember Data works great with JSONAPI, and if your backend already speaks JSON:API and follows the spec you are essentially ready to go!
+If you have ever needed to integrate a hand-rolled, bespoke API's endpoints with Ember Data you know that it is essentially just a process of translating things into JSON:API in Javascript before it goes into Ember Data.
 If you're using JSON:API upfront things are a lot easier to deal with, and you get to make use of the simplicity of Ember Data.

 Broccoli is an `asset pipeline` that deals very effectively with the file system.
 It is all Just Javascript™️, so it is in theory quite easy to work with.
 One of the issues that makes Broccoli more